ChiragHariprasad/ChatBot/README.md

-intents.json: Contains the data with tags, patterns, and responses used to train the model. chatbot.py: The main script for running the chatbot and interacting with users. train.py: Script for training the model using the data in intents.json. chatbot_model.h5: The trained machine learning model file. words.pkl and classes.pkl: Files containing tokenized words and classes used in training.
+intents.json: Contains the data with tags, patterns, and responses used to train the model. chatbot.py: The main script for running the chatbot and interacting with users. train.py: Script for training the model using the data in intents.json. chatbot_model.h5: The trained machine learning model file.(please to run the training file for this) words.pkl and classes.pkl: Files containing tokenized words and classes used in training.(please to run the training file for this)

 ## What I Have Tried
 I have already trained the model using the data in intents.json, but the bot still provides inaccurate responses.